1986 Kalamata earthquake: Impact

+The damage in Kalamata mainly occurred in the historic district, in the city's central and northeast corners.
+There, most buildings were constructed with masonry, and were about 150 to 200 years old.
+According to Ta Nea, at least 112 buildings were partially or completely destroyed while many others were cracked.
+Twenty percent of the city's buildings, including 44 reinforced concrete structures, were demolished due to the extent of damage.
+At a jetty, cracks up to 10 cm wide were reported and parts of its walls partially detached.
+Power outages occurred and communication services were disrupted in the city.
+Some rockfalls occurred in the Taygetus mountains, obstructing a major road that linked Kalamata to Sparta.

+Other structures such as bridges and industrial facilities sustained little damage or were unaffected.
+At Elaiochori, located 7 km from Kalamata, at least 70 percent of its buildings were destroyed, leaving only 120 intact.
+Heavy damage also occurred in the villages of Verga, Poliani, Aris, Artemisia and Nedousa.

 Aftermath

 Rescuers immediately attended to two buildings in Kalamata; a collapsed apartment and another two-storey house where two people were trapped.
 They were accompanied by members of the Greek Army, Police and Fire Service.
 Rescuers pulled four survivors from the apartment building immediately.
 Another seven people were rescued the following afternoon.
 Rescue efforts were disrupted by curious onlookers, friends and family members of those trapped visiting the site.
 Rescue teams from France and Germany also assisted.

-The reconstruction of basic infrastructures continued for five years under strict seismic codes.
-Many displaced individuals sought refuge across 30 campsites while their homes were reconstructed.
-Some residents left the city for other areas such as Athens.
+Many displaced individuals sought refuge across 30 campsites while their homes were reconstructed and some left the city for other areas such as Athens.

+In 1987, Prime Minister Andreas Papandreou did not attend a memorial ceremony on the one-year anniversary of the earthquake, citing his busy schedule.
+Instead, he boarded a cruise with Dimitra Liani which sparked anger among the public.